 Editor’s note: Looking for the right time and attendance system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Overtime has been law in the American workforce since the passage of the Department of Labor’s Fair Labor Standards Act in 1938.
-Though it initially ruled that overtime didn’t kick in until an employee had worked 44 hours in a week, the FLSA was amended two years later to reflect the move to a 40-hour workweek, lowering the threshold for overtime pay.
+Overtime has been part of American workforce law since the U.S. Department of Labor’s Fair Labor Standards Act (FLSA) was passed in 1938.
+Though it initially ruled that overtime didn’t kick in until an employee had worked 44 hours a week, lawmakers amended the FLSA two years later to reflect the move to a 40-hour workweek, lowering the threshold for overtime pay.

-These legislative changes came about after more than a century of worker rights activists and labor union groups calling for better working conditions.
+These legislative changes came about after more than a century of workers’ rights activists and labor union groups calling for better working conditions.
 Workers in the 19th century regularly worked roughly 100 hours per week.
-It wasn’t until Henry Ford adopted five-day, 40-hour workweeks in his Ford Motor plants that the idea of “less work equals more productivity” took hold, though the U.S. government had instituted eight-hour days for its employees as early as 1869.
+It wasn’t until Henry Ford adopted five-day, 40-hour workweeks in his Ford Motor plants that the idea of “less work equals more productivity” took hold.
+However, the U.S. government had instituted eight-hour days for its employees as early as 1869.

 According to the FLSA, overtime starts accruing the moment a nonexempt employee works more than 40 hours.
-It doesn’t matter if an employee works more than eight hours in a day, so long as they don’t go over that 40-hour threshold for the entire week.
-However, some states also require daily overtime to be paid if an employee works more than eight hours in a 24-hour period.
-Employees classified as exempt are not eligible for overtime pay.
+It doesn’t matter if an employee works more than eight hours a day as long as they don’t exceed the 40-hour threshold for the entire week.
+However, some states also require daily overtime pay if an employee works more than eight hours in a 24-hour period.

-Under federal law, overtime compensation is paid at a rate of at least 1.5 times the employee’s regular pay rate, otherwise known as "time and a half."
-There’s no maximum amount that a company can pay to compensate a person for their overtime work, so businesses sometimes offer double pay or higher for overtime, usually when the shift being considered for overtime is particularly undesirable.
+Under federal law, overtime compensation is at least 1.5 times the employee’s regular pay rate (time and a half).
+There’s no maximum amount a company can pay to compensate someone for their overtime work, so businesses sometimes offer double pay or higher for overtime – usually when the shift being considered for overtime is particularly undesirable.

 Using the time-and-a-half rule of thumb, you’d calculate overtime pay by multiplying an employee’s hourly rate by 1.5 and then multiplying the result by the number of overtime hours they worked.
 You then add that total to the amount they make within a 40-hour workweek.